Joshua-ansah/Terminal-Keylogger/README.md

 2. chmod ug+rx .bashrc
 ```

-## Decription of the file
+## Decryption of the file
 When the script is executed, a `.ENC` file will be placed in the `.terminal-keylogger` directory

-To decript the file use this and also replacing `THE-NAME-OF-YOUR-ENC-FILE` with the actual filename as well as `YOUR_PASSWORD`;
+To decrypt the file use this and also replacing `THE-NAME-OF-YOUR-ENC-FILE` with the actual filename as well as `YOUR_PASSWORD`;

 ```bash
 openssl aes-256-cbc -d -a -salt -pbkdf2 -in THE-NAME-OF-YOUR-ENC-FILE -out output_file.tar.gz -k YOUR_PASSWORD